xiaoxiongnpu/cadquery/README.rst

 .. |LICENSE| image:: https://img.shields.io/badge/license-Apache2-blue.svg
     :alt: License
     :target: https://github.com/dcowden/cadquery/blob/master/LICENSE

+***Please do not use this repository for new projects.
+Use the CadQuery 2.x repo mentioned above.***

 CadQuery is an intuitive, easy-to-use python based language for building parametric 3D CAD models.
 CadQuery is for 3D CAD what jQuery is for javascript.
 Imagine selecting Faces of a 3d object the same way you select DOM objects with JQuery!